yankejustin-gmail/SemanticWebsite/README.md

 # Semantic Gallery Website

-A modern, beautiful website for the Semantic Gallery Android app - the AI-powered photo organizer with semantic search capabilities.
+A modern, beautiful website for the Semantic Gallery Android app: the AI-powered photo organizer with semantic search capabilities.

 ## 🚀 Overview